Heard of flushing out your colon to improve your health?

 How to improve your colon health

 - Eat a plant-based diet.
-This means ditching the fried and processed foods, and eating more fruits, vegetables, whole grains and beans.
+This means ditching the fried and processed foods, and eating more vegetables, whole grains, fruit and beans.

 - Get Screened.
-Screening exams for colon cancer and rectal cancer are your best bet to prevent the disease.
+Screening exams for colorectal cancer are your best bet to prevent the disease.
 Exams can remove cancer-causing polyps.
-Follow MD Anderson’s screening recommendations.

 - Maintain a healthy weight.
 What matters about your weight is the amount of body fat you’re carrying around and where.
 A higher percentage of body fat puts you at greater risk for colon cancer.